modir/using-laminas-framework-book/version2/docs/doctrine.md

 As you can see from the code above, the `PostForm` class defines a Laminas form with title, content, tags, and status fields.
 It also has the *Submit* button.

-I> Since we covered forms in details in previous chapters, here we do not explain the code I> presented above deeply.
+> Since we covered forms in details in previous chapters, here we do not explain the code
+> presented above deeply.

 ### Adding PostManager Service